8 Ways to Combat High APR Problems

 In addition to your debt reduction plan, you should devote all extra cash to paying off your credit card debt.
 That includes tax refunds, holiday bonuses and birthday cash.
 You can convert gift cards, sell items you don’t need, pick up a side job – anything to pay off debt.

 Remember, the faster you eliminate your debt, the more you minimize interest charges.
 This is why you pay off debt starting with the highest APR; they cost more each month they linger.
-By focusing your energy on getting out of debt faster, you rein in runaway interest charges.
+By focusing your energy on getting out of debt faster, you reign in runaway interest charges.

 #4: Set up a repayment plan with the creditor